In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

 - Side hung type carriage

-The conventional type carriage bridges the gap between the front and rear bed-ways and is equipped with four station type tool post at the front, and one rear tool post at the back of the cross slide.
+The conventional type carriage bridges the gap between the front and rear bed-ways.
+And it is equipped with four station type tool post at the front, and one rear tool post at the back of the cross slide.

-The side-hung type carriage is generally fitted with heavy duty turret lathes where the saddle rides on the top and bottom guideways on the front of the lathe bed.
-The design facilitates swinging of larger diameter of the workpiece without being interfered by the cross slide.
+The side-hung type carriage is generally fitted with heavy-duty turret lathes where the saddle rides on the top and bottom guideways on the front of the lathe bed.
+The design facilitates the swinging of a larger diameter of the workpiece without being interfered by the cross slide.
 The saddle and the cross slide may be fed longitudinally or crosswise by hand or power.

-The longitudinal movement of each tool may be regulated by using stop-bars or shafts set against the stop fitted on the bed and carriage.
+The longitudinal movement of each tool may be regulated by using stop-bars or shafts.
+It is set against the stop fitted on the bed and carriage.
 These stops are set so that each tool will feed into the work to the desired length for the purpose of duplicating the job without checking the machining length for different operations each time.